DevEclipse2/LiteEngine/README.md

 israel's strongest engien

-ok so on the surface it looks like nothign is happening that's because nothing is happening the gcc compilation toolchain is a box with the code inside and a radioactive isotope. a detector is calibrated to detect if the isotope decays, triggering a single bit flip, leading to a linker error.
+ok so on the surface it looks like nothign is happening

+that's because nothing is happening

+the gcc compilation toolchain is a box with the code inside and a radioactive isotope. a detector is calibrated to detect if the isotope decays, triggering a single bit flip, leading to a linker error.

+currently operating under the assumption that things will have progressed from when the project is re submitted. this means that anything i say here is forecasting the progess i would have made 6-(8-1) days in advance. regarding the accuracy of my forecasts, please use the local weather station accuracy as a baseline.

+the one compiler error i have is actually a guardian angel protecting me from meeting the rest of the errors

 all the swapchains
 code builds, lib links